damms005/laravel-multipay/README.md

 FLW_SECRET_HASH='My_lovelysite123'
 ```

 -   Paystack: Paystack requires a secret key.
-Go to [the Paystack dashboard](https://dashboard.paystack.co/#/settings/developer) to obtain one, and use it to set the following environmental variable:
+Go to [the Paystack dashboard](https://dashboard.paystack.co/#/settings/developer) to obtain one, and use it to set the following variable:

 ```
 PAYSTACK_SECRET_KEY=FLWPUBK-xxxxxxxxxxxxxxxxxxxxx-X
 ```

--   Remita: Ensure to set the following environmental variables:
+-   Remita: Ensure to set the following environment variables:

 ```
 REMITA_MERCHANT_ID=xxxxxxxxxxxxxxxxxxxxx-X
 REMITA_API_KEY=xxxxxxxxxxxxxxxxxxxxx-X
 ```

-> For most of the above environmental variables, you should rather use the (published) config file to set the corresponding values.
+> For most of the above environment variables, you should rather use the (published) config file to set the corresponding values.

 ## Usage